 This prize was created in honor and memory of Janet Heidinger Kafka, a young editor who was killed in a car accident just as her career was beginning.
 Those who knew her believed she would do much to further the causes of literature and women.
 Her family, friends, and professional associates created the endowment from which the prize is bestowed, in memory of Janet Heidinger Kafka and the literary standards and personal ideals for which she stood.

 Each year a substantial cash prize is awarded annually to a woman who is a US citizen, and who has written the best book-length work of prose fiction, whether novel, short stories, or experimental writing.
 We are interested in calling attention to the work of a promising but less established writer.

 How to Enter

-Entries must be submitted by February 1, 2017, and the works must have been assembled for the first time.
+Entries must be submitted/postmarked by January 15, 2024, and the works must have been assembled for the first time.
 For collections of short stories: at least one-third of the material must have been previously unpublished before the release of the collection to be submitted.

 Only under the most unusual circumstances will a writer be considered for a subsequent award within a ten-year span.

 Please fill out the application form here.

 - Eileen Daly-Boas, University of Rochester Library

 - Katie Kumler, Adobe/Crawford Group, previously worked with University of Rochester Libraries and with academic publishing